kyle-recktenwald/general-software/src/main/resources/Design_and_Analysis_of_Algorithms/Design_and_Analysis_of_Algorithms_Preface.md

-# Design & Analysis of Algorithms Notes:
+# Design & Analysis of Algorithms - Preface Notes:

-## Preface:

 ### Introduction:
 * The most valuable acquisitions in a scientific or technical education are the general-purpose mental tools which